-This speaker rocks.
+This JL Audio speaker rocks.
 It is insanely durable, too.
+This isn’t just a simple polypropylene cone and 22 watts power handling.
 Users report abusing these things for years, without any sound degradation.
 The JL 12W7AE makes a good case for quality over quantity.

 Many reviews of other speakers talk about how many years (or months) it took before the speakers had to be replaced.
 With the JL Audio, you pay a lot up front, but likely won’t ever need to buy a replacement.
 Welcome to one of the true best car subwoofers from JL Audio.

 Subwoofers provide the bass component to your car audio system.
 Sure, your stock speakers all carry a bass sound, and you can dial in more or less bass from your equalizer, but bass that moves and shakes can only come from a subwoofer.